Skip to main content

 from valyu import Valyu

-valyu = Valyu("your-api-key-here")
+valyu = Valyu("your-api-key-here") # or pass it directly

 from valyu import Valyu